professorbunbury/hgttg/README.md

 **CREDITS AND THANKS:**

-Artwork used in this Foundry VTT module appears on the Wookieepedia, the Star Wars Wiki, available at <https://starwars.fandom.com/wiki/Main_Page>
+Artwork used in this Foundry VTT module appears on Wookieepedia, the Star Wars Wiki, available at <https://starwars.fandom.com/wiki/Main_Page>

 "Professor Bunbury" would like to extend profuse thanks to "Heresy,"